 The False Bay coastline is another great choice, especially if you are wanting to stay closer to the city.
 Opt for spots with a higher vantage point such as Cape Point, Boyes Drive or Clarence Drive.

-And finally, we’d also recommend Cape Agulhus where the chances of spotting a Southern Right whale are extremely high!
+And finally, we’d also recommend Cape Agulhas where the chances of spotting a Southern Right whale are extremely high!

 - What if I don’t only want to see whales by land?